global-asp/asp-source/en/0141_chicken-and-millipede.md

 Chicken was so angry that she opened her beak wide and swallowed the millipede.

 ##
 As Chicken was walking home, she met Mother Millipede.
-Mother Millipede asked, “Have you seen my child?”
-Chicken didn’t say anything.
+Mother Millipede asked, "Have you seen my child?"
+Chicken didn't say anything.

 Mother Millipede was worried.

 ##
 Then Mother Millipede heard a tiny voice.
-“Help me mom!” cried the voice.
+"Help me mom!" cried the voice.
 Mother Millipede looked around and listened carefully.
 The voice came from inside the chicken.

 ##
-Mother Millipede shouted, “Use your special power my child!”
+Mother Millipede shouted, "Use your special power my child!"
 Millipedes can make a bad smell and a terrible taste.
 Chicken began to feel ill.

 ##
 Chicken burped.
 Then she swallowed and spat.
 Then she sneezed and coughed.
 And coughed.
 The millipede was disgusting!